Zju-George/RealtimeFER/README.md

 - **Performance**:
     - Absolutely **REALTIME**!
 The model could achieve above the average **60** FPS on a plain PC.
-If possible, try use a GPU to gain better performance!
+If possible, try using a GPU to gain better performance!
     - My poor computer: Intel i7-7700K CPU (4.2GHz) with NVIDIA Quadro P2000 (5G memory)

 - **Model Structure**: the model is quite simple though.
 It uses Resnet50 to extract image features and